willdalh/ml-course/README.md

 The course consists of multiple parts, as indicated by the folders, where each contains a set of Jupyter Notebooks.
 In every part, there is a main notebook that is meant to be run first, before exploring the bonus notebooks.

 ## Running the course
-The course can be run both locally and through Google Colab.
+The course is intended to be run locally.
+This is definitely recommended if you have a NVIDIA GPU installed on your machine.
+However, if this is not the case, the networks trained in this course are limited in size such that any modern CPU should be sufficient.
+If this is not practicable, the course can be run through Google Colab.
+The downside with this approach is that for every notebook, dependencies must be reinstalled and changes performed are only preserved if the notebooks are saved on Google Drive.